COBRAPROsimulator/COBRAPRO/paper/paper.md

 ---

 # Summary
 COBRAPRO (**Co**-simulation **B**atte**r**y Modeling for **A**ccelerated **P**a**r**ameter **O**ptimization) is a physics-based battery modeling software with the capability to perform closed-loop parameter optimization using experimental data.
 COBRAPRO is based on the Doyle-Fuller-Newman (DFN) model [@doyle_modeling_1993], which is most widely-accepted high-fidelity model that considers the lithium-ion transport and charge conservation in the liquid electrolyte and solid electrodes, and kinetics at the solid and liquid interface during lithium intercalation and deintercalation.
 Such physics-based models have found applications in battery design [@dai_graded_2016], [@couto_lithiumion_2023] and advanced battery management systems to ensure reliable and safe operation of electric vehicles [@kolluri_realtime_2020].
 The DFN model encompasses several physical parameters, such as geometric, stoichiometric, concentration, transport, and kinetic parameters, which are often unknown and need to be determined to accurately predict battery response under various usage scenarios.
 Direct measurement through cell tear-down experiments is a viable but labor-intensive process [@ecker_parameterization_2015a], [@schmalstieg_full_2018a], [@chen_development_2020].
-Furthermore, parameters obtained through experimental characterization may not be suitable for the DFN model [@chen_development_2020], as the model is a simplified representation of a real battery, assuming perfectly spherical particles, neglecting electrode heterogeneity, and only considering internal dynamics in one dimension.
+Furthermore, parameters obtained through experimental characterization may not be suitable for the DFN model [@chen_development_2020], which simplifies the representation of a real battery by assuming perfectly spherical particles, neglecting electrode heterogeneity, and considering internal dynamics in only one dimension.
 With COBRAPRO, users can noninvasively identify parameters for any given battery using readily available current-voltage data from a battery cycler.
 COBRAPRO optimizes the DFN parameters by minimizing the error between the simulated and experimentally observed data through an embedded parameter optimization routine.

 # Statement of need